 Three signal words, DANGER, WARNING, and CAUTION, are used to alert you to hazardous situations.
-Signal words are selected using the following guidelines:
+The appropriate signal word for each situation has been selected using the following guidelines:

 Indicates an imminently hazardous situation that, if not avoided, will result in death or serious injury.